 - Please note, this recipe calls for mostly prepared ingredients from other recipes shared on this site.
 The eggs should be a made a day ahead of time.
 The black garlic oil may also be made ahead if desired.

-- Prepare the Hoisin Glazed Pork Tenderloin per the linked recipe.
+- Prepare the Hoisin Glazed Pork Tenderloin or Smoked Pork Tenderloin per the linked recipe.
 As the pork cooks, follow the rest of this recipe.

 - Begin boiling a large pot of water for the noodles.
 When the rest of the meal is almost ready, cook the noodles per package instructions, then transfer them directly into the serving bowls.
 Premium frozen ramen noodles are pre-cooked and typically only need 1-2 minutes of cook time.